 Along with reducing the risk of cancer, matcha can help lower LDL levels (bad cholesterol) and preventing osteoporosis (fragile bones).
 By lowering LDL levels, this decreases your risk of strokes and heart attacks.

-Not only is matcha beneficial for your body, it is also good for your skin.
+Not only is it beneficial for your body, it is also good for your skin.
 Matcha is a natural detoxifier that can decrease sebum production and eliminate excess skin cells for a better complexion.
-Additionally, matcha has anti-inflammatory properties that can treat acne, as well as rosacea.
+Additionally, it has anti-inflammatory properties that can treat acne, as well as rosacea.
 Because it is an all natural product, matcha is gentle enough to include in a beauty regimes, such as face masks and creams, since it’s suitable for almost all skin types.

 Matcha continues to be a staple due to its remarkable health benefits for both your mind and your body.
 Aside from the health benefits, matcha is also popular for its taste.
 High quality matcha is naturally sweet and rich in umami, and the chlorophyll in matcha contributes to its vegetal flavor and lush green color.
-Matcha is a fine green tea that is extremely versatile, ensuring that there will never be a shortage of reasons to enjoy this delicious, nutrient rich tea.
+It is a fine green tea that is extremely versatile, ensuring that there will never be a shortage of reasons to enjoy this delicious, nutrient rich tea.